21 Sep The Demise of Provident Home Credit

 As ever in matters like these there’s a balance of good and bad.
 The good news is that because of the FCA introducing an affordability policy for all companies involved with lending, Provident have been forced into making sure their customers can actually afford to repay the loans they’re taking out.

-That can only be a good thing but to be honest you’d think in an industry that depends on people repaying their loans, it would have been done in the first place without recourse to a regulator making them do it.
+That can only be a good thing.
+However, could it have been done in the first place without recourse to a regulator making them do it.

-The fact that said policy has meant the biggest doorstep lender in the country has decided to stop that form of lending is only a bad thing if it means their former customers now end up in the hands of proper illegal loan sharks.
+That policy has meant the biggest doorstep lender in the country has decided to stop that form of lending.
+This is bad if it means their former customers now end up in the hands of illegal loan sharks.

 While there are still one or two companies doing doorstep credit (for now) they will have another avenue to explore when looking for credit but if the CMCs go after them too then the FCA could find itself with a problem of its own making.

-In many ways the Provvy have been a victim of their own success and long history of lending in people’s homes.
-Hopefully the culture that breeds managers who like shouting at pensioners has gone for good along with lending to people who obviously can’t afford it.
+In many ways the Provvy have been a victim of their own success.
+Hopefully the culture that breeds managers who like shouting at pensioners has gone for good.
+Along with lending to people who obviously can’t afford it.

 It now remains to be seen whether the demise of Provident is going to be a good thing or bad.